ver-akshat/Roberta-Like-Model-From-Scratch/README.md

 similar to DistilBERT so its faster and has good inference time than Robert

-I trained this model on a small text file as the goal is to understand MLM task in depth by implementing a transformer model from scratch.
+I trained this model on a small text file as the goal is to understand MLM task in depth by implementing a transformer model from scratch.I trained it for 2 epochs but this number can be changed depending on the task and data availablility.